SsODNet: The Solar system Open Database Network: Introduction

-We have thus designed a fully-scriptable Web Service named \textsl{Solar system Open Database Network} (\ssodnet) which aims at providing the best estimate of a variety of parameters for every SSO.
-Owing to the complexity of compiling SSO data as depicted hereabove, \ssodnet consists in a suite of chained steps: from the identification of objects to the massive compilation of data, ending with the selection of best estimates, and summarizing them in a table.
-As each of these steps represents a typical task relevant for the community, we propose a dedicated front-end (a Web service associated with an Application Programming Interface - API) for each, that we describe in the following sections: \begin{itemize} \item \Autoref{sec:quaero}: \quaero builds a unique identifier for each object, associating all its aliases and providing the identity of the SSO, \item \Autoref{sec:datacloud}: \datacloud compiles the measurements and estimates of properties from many sources, providing the most-possible comprehensive data set of SSOs, \item \Autoref{sec:ssocard}: \ssocard provides the best estimate of each SSO property, and lists them in a single organized identify card, and \item \Autoref{sec:bft}: \bft summarizes the most-commonly requested of these parameters for all SSOs. \end{itemize}
+Thus, we have designed a fully scriptable Web Service named the Solar system Open Database Network\ (\ssodnet) which is aimed at providing the best estimate of a variety of parameters for every SSO.
+Owing to the complexity of compiling SSO data as depicted hereinabove, \ssodnet consists of a suite of chained steps: from the identification of objects to the massive compilation of data, ending with the selection of best estimates, and summarizing them in a table.
+As each of these steps represents a typical task relevant for the community, we propose a dedicated front-end (a Web service associated with an Application Programming Interface - API) for each.